 Call transfer, Consult and Put on hold

-When agent 1 has answered a call, he or she may do a consult call and/or a call transfer.
+When agent 1 has answered a call, he or she may put the caller on hold, do a consult call and/or transfer the call.

 Blind transfer to agent or a phone number